Hey, fellow pet lovers!

 Now you know the statistics you wouldn’t think that your innocent four-legged friend could be the culprit, right?
 However, this is certainly sometimes the case.
 In fact, according to the National Fire Protection Association, nearly 1,000 house fires are accidentally caused by our canine and feline friends each year.
 I’d never even thought about our pets ability to cause a house fire until stumbling upon these statistics.
-It’s estimated that 500,000 companion animals are affected each year by fires and 40,000 of those pets die each year, mostly due to smoke inhalation.
-However, most of you right now are probably thinking how can my pet even start a house fire?
-Well, there are a few easy ways and it’s up to you to ensure that you take the correct precautions to limit the chances of your pet of dying in a house fire and destroying your family home.
+It’s estimated that 500,000 companion animals are affected each year by fires, and 40,000 of those pets die each year, mostly due to smoke inhalation.
+However, most of you right now are probably thinking, how can my pet even start a house fire?
+Well, there are a few easy ways, and it’s up to you to ensure that you take the correct precautions to limit the chances of your pet of dying in a house fire and destroying your family home.

 So how do our pets cause house fires?

 As you can see above its super easy for your canine friend to start a house fire if left alone with access to the kitchen.
-Thankfully, my girls are left in the living room when we go out with all electrics turned off and the fire alarm waiting patiently if needed.
+Thankfully, my girls are left in the living room when we go out with all electrics turned off, and the fire alarm is waiting if needed.
 However, I was so shocked when I first saw this video as I’d never thought about this simple way our pets can start a house fire.

 However, it isn’t just stovetops that our pets can cause potentially devastating house fires with as candles are also something we must make sure to keep a close eye on at all times.
 It is so easy for a cat or dog to wag their tail next to a candle, briefly burn themselves then overturn the candle resulting in a house fire.
-The last potential danger to talk about is heaters, a space heater is a heater that is used to heat a small space and is powered by electricity or a burnable fuel such as propane, fuel oil or wood pellets.
+The last potential danger to talk about is heaters; a space heater is a heater that is used to heat a small space and is powered by electricity or a burnable fuel such as propane, fuel oil or wood pellets.

-These heaters are a very common cause of house fires globally and it’s very easy for a pet to cause a house fire by dragging their bed or flush toys close to a space heater and ultimately leading to a house fire.
+These heaters are a very common cause of house fires globally, and it’s very easy for a pet to cause a house fire by dragging their bed or flush toys close to a space heater and ultimately leading to a house fire.
 These are just a few of the many ways our pets can cause house fires, it is so essential that you take the necessary precautions that I’m going to list below to reduce yours and your pets chances of dying in a house fire.